NSW 2

 Core Creators’ involvement with the CET continued in the form of building the capacity and confidence of the team to plan and deliver internal and external facilitated stakeholder workshops and focused conversations.
 Recently, members of the CET have assisted Core Creators deliver customised Stakeholder Engagement training across the senior and middle management cohorts of the agency.

-Directors, middle managers and team leaders have undergone training in the skill sets of facilitating productive conversations and facilitating strategic change.
+From 2018 to date, approximately 120 Directors, middle managers and team leaders have undergone training in the skill sets of facilitating productive conversations and facilitating strategic change.
 The in-role application and strengthening of these skill sets by the cohort of 120 NPWS staff is supported primarily by the CET with external assistance from Core Creators.

 The Results